Real Time Feedback for Retail Stores

 Brick-and-mortar businesses are currently going through a transformation.
 There is no doubt that the internet has severely affected millions of businesses.
 Customers need a reason to come to your place of business rather than shop online in the comfort of their home.
 According to a recent study, the shopping experience is the number one reason that customers prefer brick-and-mortar over online shopping.
 That’s why it is increasingly important to make the customer’s shopping experience the best that it can possibly be.

 According to a Gallup study, Millennials are the least engaged generation in the workforce.
 You’ve seen it first hand, you walk into a store and see employees speaking among themselves without any thought of addressing a customer.
 Even worse, some of them are glued to their phones scrolling through social media.
 How do you ensure that your employees are not only engaging with your customers but also taking care of the duties to maintain your store’s appearance?

 Empower Your Customers

-Watch the Feedback for Retail Stores Explainer Video
+Watch the Real Time Feedback for Retail Stores Explainer Video

 The men’s restroom is out of paper towels and sanitizing gel.